CYPRUS – South

 Day 9

-There are two separate areas in Cyprus that are British.
+Two separate areas in Cyprus are British.
 The first is on the east end and is crossed to get to Xylotymvou and Ormydeia and then (without knowing you are even there on the way to Ayia Napa).

 The second lies to the west of the city of Limassol and again there are no visible boundaries or markers that one is even entering a different area.